 I’m on Day 15 of my second Whole30, and I’m wondering if there is such a thing as eating too much fat.
 Can I cook some eggs in avocado oil and top with hollandaise sauce?
-Or cook a skillet meal in ghee, but also drizzle it with Whole30 House Ranch?
+Or cook a skillet meal in ghee, but also drizzle it with Whole30-compatible ranch?
 The Whole30 Meal Template says 1-2 thumb sized portions of fat per meal, so am I on the right track? -Megan, Calgary, AB

-Second, the Whole30 helps restore your body’s natural satiety signals, so after a few weeks on the program, you can actually hear (and trust) when your body says, “I’m hungry” and stop eating when you’re full.
-That’s a lot harder to do with junk foods—what we call “food with no brakes.”
+The Whole30 can help restore those natural satiety signals.
+After a weeks or two, you’ll be able to hear (and trust) when your body says, “I’m hungry” and stop eating when you’re full.

-Honestly, it’s much more common that people under-eat fat on the Whole30, because after years of “fat is bad” messaging coming from the media (and maybe even your own doctor), people come into the Whole30 afraid of dietary fat coming into the program.
-They’re so used to shopping for low-fat everything and using the least amount of cooking oil possible (or worse, those zero-calorie cooking sprays) that I often see people not eating enough fat (and therefore not enough energy or total calories) in their first Whole30.
+To be honest, it’s much more common that people under-eat fat on their Whole30.
+After years of “fat is bad” messaging coming from the media (and maybe even your own doctor), people come into the Whole30 afraid of dietary fat.
+They’re so used to shopping for low-fat or zero-calorie everything that I often see people not eating enough fat (and therefore not enough energy or total calories) during their first Whole30.
 That’s why we created the guidelines in our meal template.

-However, it is possible to eat too much fat, and that can negatively affect your hunger levels and digestion.
-In the context of the Whole30, we see this most often when people are snacking on nuts and seeds, usually by themselves and mindlessly.
-(Think spooning out half a jar of almond butter while watching a movie, or snacking on roasted, salted cashews right out of the bag while driving.)
-You can also over-consume fat if you’re eating those nut-based “cheese” alternatives or dips—the serving size on those is tiny!
-However, what you are describing doesn’t sound like that context.
+However, it is possible to eat too much fat on a Whole30, and that can negatively affect your hunger levels, energy, and digestion.
+We see this most often when people mindlessly snack on nuts and seeds.
+(Think “spooning out half a jar of almond butter while watching a movie,” or “snacking on roasted, salted cashews right out of the bag while driving.”)

-For now, if your hunger is appropriate (meaning you’re not overly stuffed after a meal, but not ravenous two hours later either), your energy is rockin’, your digestion is smooth, and you are feeling satisfied with your food, just keep doing what you’re doing!
+In summary, I wouldn’t worry about eating too much fat on the Whole30.
+Use the meal template as a guide, rotate your protein and fat choices, and pay attention to your energy, hunger, and digestion.
+If your hunger is appropriate (you’re not overly stuffed after a meal, but not ravenous two hours later), your energy is getting steadier, your digestion is smoothing out, and you’re feeling satisfied with your food, keep doing what you’re doing!

 Best in health,